Barandis/kessel/src/docs/parsers/chain.md

 #### Parameters

-* `p` The parser which is applied first and whose result is passed into `fn`.
+* `p`: The parser which is applied first and whose result is passed into `fn`.
-* `fn` A function which, when passed the result of `p`, should return a second parser to be applied to the input.
+* `fn`: A function which, when passed the result of `p`, should return a second parser to be applied to the input.

 #### Success